 Similar to the AF 45mm f1.8 FE lens, it performs amazingly well in the centre of the frame from f/1.8 up to f/11.
 Beyond f/11 the lens starts softening from the effects of diffraction.
 At f/1.8, this lens is pretty sharp in the centre, although it is a bit better from f/2.8, and the edges of the frame are pretty good although a little soft in the extreme corners.
 The corner sharpness improves as you stop down.
 There is, however, some slight CA (Chromatic Aberrations) in the corners at all apertures.
 This is easily corrected in editing software.

 The lens does, however, suffer from vignetting at f/1.8 which is to be expected, however, that is easily correctable in post-processing or in-camera if you turn on Shading Comp (Menu>Camera1>Lens Comp>Shading Comp)*.
-The vignetting improves significantly as you stop down to f/4 and beyond and keeping in mind that we have not made any lens profile corrections as the profile is not available at the time of writing.
+The vignetting improves significantly as you stop down to f/4 and beyond and keep in mind that we have not made any lens profile corrections as the profile is not available at the time of writing.

 Below is a shot showing bokeh (the out-of-focus points of light in the background of images).
 As bokeh is not that important in our photography, we will let you decide whether the bokeh is acceptable or not, as everyone has a different opinion on what type of bokeh they prefer.